 Trek To Karnala Fort

-It was start of Monsoon so had to do a Monsoon Trek, so thought of Starting with an easy trek and the destination was selected as Karnala Fort.
+It was the start of the Monsoon so had to do a Monsoon Trek, so thought of Starting with an easy trek and the destination was selected as Karnala Fort.

 How to Reach Karnala Fort:

 We traveled to Karnala using Public Transport, a Train to Panvel and from there a Rickshaw to the Base of the Sanctuary.
 Train Fare Rs 30 and Rickshaw took Rs 300 for the four of us.
 You can also take a bus from the ST depot if you want to do a super low budget trip or you can either take your car or two-wheeler as they have designated parking.